Muhammad-Umar5635/Python-Interview-Questions/README.md

 # 🚀 TCS Coding Questions - Python Solutions

-This repository contains solutions to common number-based coding problems, useful for technical interviews and assessments like TCS NQT.
+This repository contains solutions to **10 common number-based coding problems**, useful for technical interviews and assessments like TCS NQT.

 ## 📌 Features
 - ✅ Check if a number is an **Armstrong number**